eberban/eberban/books/refgram/src/from_scratch/core_to_complete/idents.md

 # Identifiers

 Identifiers are the names themselves.
-Each of them corresponds to an atom prefixed by the particle __zai__.
+Each of them has its own atom which can be referenced by `zai <pred>`.
 Since each name also corresponds to a property, we can define this concept using a pair.
 In this pair, the left component is an atom representing the concept of identifiers and the right component is the property.

 <spoiler>